JanSiriwardana/jansiriwardana.github.io/_posts/2020-11-01-weekend-homework.md

     ## mean in group 0 mean in group 1
     ##        7.099489        4.587659

+The p-value is extremely small so we can reject the null hypothesis that wages are the same.
+There is evidence to suggest that avergae wages for men and women are different.

 Similarly, to see if wages are different for whites and non-whites

     dt.wages1[, t.test (wage ~ nonwhite)]